List of Kamen Rider Fourze characters: Kou Tatsugami

 On his own, Tatsugami is an adept hand-to-hand combatant.
-As the Leo Zodiarts, Tatsugami possesses clawed gauntlets, a roar-based shockwave attack, superhuman speed, incredible durability, and the ability to produce personal kabuki-themed versions of the Dustards called Leo Dustards (レオ・ダスタード, Reo Dasutādo), which wield twin Duswords.
+As the Leo Zodiarts, Tatsugami possesses clawed gauntlets, a roar-based shockwave attack, superhuman speed, incredible durability, and the ability to produce personal kabuki-themed versions of the Dustards called Leo Dustards (レオ・ダスタード, Reo Dasutādo), which dual wield a pair of Duswords.
 Like Gamou, Tatsugami also possesses a unique physiology that allows him to use the other Horoscopes' Switches.

 Kou Tatsugami is portrayed by Kazutoshi Yokoyama (横山 一敏, Yokoyama Kazutoshi).